rabascoh/school-district-analysis/README.md

 ![Top_Schools_Updated](https://github.com/rabascoh/school-district-analysis/blob/main/Resources/DataFrames_Updated/Top_Schools_Updated.png)

-### THS Scores
+### Scores
-How does replacing the ninth-grade scores affect the following:

 #### Math and Reading Scores by Grade

 ##### Math Scores

+For THS' math scores, ninth-grade scores are now replaced with NaN (i.e., Not a Number) due to their math scores being replaced by null values.
+No other math scores were impacted (*see details below*).

 **Original Math Scores by Grade**